mnfst/docs-baas/config.md

 ## Database

 By default Manifest runs with [SQLite](https://www.sqlite.org/) to enable instant launch with the `npx add-manifest@latest` command.
-We recommend to switch to [PostgreSQL](https://www.postgresql.org/) on production for more robustness and use be able to choose from a large number of cloud/DBaaS providers.
+We recommend to switch to [PostgreSQL](https://www.postgresql.org/) on production for more robustness and to choose from a large number of cloud/DBaaS providers.

 | Variable      | Default                | Description                                                               | Applies To |
 | ------------- | ---------------------- | ------------------------------------------------------------------------- | ---------- |